Abdul-AA/Life-Expectancy/README.md

 ## Results and Lesson Learned
 With RMSEs of 2.68 and 2.85 on the training and test sets respectively, the model demonstrates a good balance between bias and variance.
 The similar RMSE values on unseen data indicate model generalization.
 After establishing the model's reliability, key insights include:
 - The most important factors affecting life expectancy include the nation's development status, percentage of Diphtheria immunization among one-year-olds, and prevalence of thinness amongst 5-9 year-olds.
-- Developed countries tend to have higher life expectancy, countries with low Diphtheria immunization rates tend to have lower life expectancy, and countries with a high prevalence of thinness among children tend to have lower life expectancy.
-- Life expectancy has not changed substantially over the years regardless of development status.
-- No strong relationahip between life expectancy and HIV/AIDS prevalence.
-- Strong positive relationahip between life expctency vs GDP, percentage of resources allocated to healthcare, BMI.
-- The relationship between BMI and life expectancy can be complex.
-A healthy BMI (usually considered to be in the range of 18.5 to 24.9) is often associated with better overall health and lower risks of chronic diseases such as heart disease, diabetes, and certain cancers.
-However, both underweight (BMI less than 18.5) and obesity (BMI over 30) are linked with increased health risks and potentially lower life expectancy.

 ## Interpratability of Results
 As mentioned earlier, a simple algorithm was chosen to enhance explainability.
 More complex, 'black box' algorithms such as ensemble trees might offer better performance but are harder to interprete.
 To further facilitate the model's interpretability, the decision rules of the model were programmatically extracted, showing the growth and splits at each node of the decision tree.
 Additionally, the top tree features were visually displayed to show how the tree splits at each node, the number of samples at each node, the squared error at each node, and the average life expectancy of the samples in each node.
 Examining these values, along with the decision rules, enhances the explainability of the model.